BoatPeopleBRTIK/AppNotes-SmartLight/apps/examples/smart_light/README.md

 The above 5 brightness settings can be used both locally by pressing physical button (**SW703** on starter kit), and remotely by selecting the particular action using mobile app through ARTIK Cloud.

 There is an additional remote action that can be supported by using mobile app.
 This remote action is called **SetBrightness**.
-It can be used to remotely adjusting LED brightness to any preferrable brightness level between 0% to 100%.
+It can be used to remotely adjusting LED brightness to any preferable  brightness level between 0% to 100%.

-Once the ARTIK 055s powered smart light device is powered up and connected to Wi-Fi and ARTIK Cloud throught the build-in onboarding process, the smart LED light is ready to use.
+Once the ARTIK 055s powered smart light device is powered up and connected to Wi-Fi and ARTIK Cloud through the build-in onboarding process, the smart LED light is ready to use.

 ## Build Application